Haroenv/dzello-dot-com/site/content/blog/2018-03-29-why-i-want-to-help-developer-relations-teams-succeed.md

 Because developer relations is ultimately a **stragic, optional investment** for any company, any one of these mistakes can spell doom for a developer relations team or, in my case, team leader.

 I want to help developer relations teams because I know how much it sucks when it's not working.
 We can talk about burnout, I was there.
 We can talk about frustration, I was frustrated and so was the company.
-We can talk about hiring developer advocates but failing to set them up for success - that part was the worst.
+We can talk about hiring developer advocates but failing to set them up for success, painful for everyone involved.

 My belief is that it doesn't have to be that way.

+## How I can help